 Leadership

-From left: Sister Claire Regan, Councilor; Sisters Dorothy Metz and Dominica Rocchio, Assistants to the President; Sister Donna Dodge, President; Sisters Margaret O’Brien, Sheila Brosnan, and Margaret Egan, Councilors
+From left: Sister Mary Ann Daly, Councilor; Sister Mary Mc Cormack, Assistant to the President; Sister Donna Dodge, President; Sister Margaret O’Brien, Assistant to the President, Sisters Sheila Brosnan, and Margaret Egan, Councilors.

-The Sisters of Charity of New York elected its new Leadership Team during Assembly 2019 held March 26–31.
-Sr. Donna Dodge was elected President; Sister Dorothy Metz and Sister Dominica Rocchio were approved by the Congregation to serve as her Assistants.
-Sisters Sheila Brosnan, Margaret Egan, Margaret O’Brien, and Claire Regan were elected to serve as Councilors.
-This new leadership team, which serves through 2023, was installed formally on June 29 during the Transfer of Leadership ceremony at Mount Saint Vincent, which has been the Congregation’s home base since 1857.
+The Sisters of Charity of New York elected its new Leadership Team during Assembly 2023 held April 26–31.
+Sr. Donna Dodge was elected President; Sister Margaret O’Brien and Sister Mary Mc Cormack were approved by the Congregation to serve as her Assistants.
+Sisters Mary Ann Daly, Margaret Egan, Margaret O’Brien, and Sheila Brosnan were elected to serve as Councilors.
+This new leadership team, which serves through 2027, was installed formally on June 29 during the Transfer of Leadership ceremony at Mount Saint Vincent, which has been the Congregation’s home since 1857.

 The Sisters of Charity of New York are an ecclesial community, called to share in the mission of Jesus, in the spirit of St. Vincent de Paul and St. Elizabeth Ann Seton.
 Our structures of government exist to facilitate this mission: